kettek/esbuild-plugin-globcopy/README.md

 This input directory to copy files from.
 Defaults to `./`.

 ### targets
 Targets can be an array of strings or a single string that provides glob pattern(s).
+These are resolved relative to `srcdir`.

 ### outdir
 The output directory to copy files to.
 Defaults to esbuild's `outdir` if unspecified.